Kraballa/GameboyEmulator/README.md

 - code files relating to emulating the gameboy should be placed under /emu
 - files that contain data that is not code or this readme should be placed in /data
 - lines that are not easily understood may be explained on the same line. keep it as short as possible

+## Progress
+This is an overview on what's been implemented and what's still left:

+[x] properly mapped memory
+[x] basic rom loading setup
+[x] registers
+[x] flags and registers
+[x] cpu loop, instruction fetching, decoding and executing (last two are done at once) [x] basic support for interrupts
+[x] basic rendering pipeline (implemented, not working yet) [x] testing pipeline. a modified cpu can be injected with opcodes to test flags and registers

+[ ] render tilemaps and sprite sheets for debugging purposes [ ] fully implement all opcodes. current progress: ~150/500.
+[ ] rendering results vissible on screen (currently there's nothing visible on screen yet...)
+[ ] make sure timings and interrupts work properly...
+[ ] validate execution with tetris
+[ ] get through blarggs test roms
+[ ] memory bank switching
+[ ] sound (out of scope for the near future)